 Here, we show that in the setting of Example \ref{example}, the region $R_1 \geq 1$ and $R_2 \geq 1$ is indeed the optimal rate region (not just achievable as shown in Section \ref{sec:ex1}) with unlimited pairwise shared randomness (all three pairs).
 The achievability can also be inferred from Theorem \ref{thm:encsideIBsr} with the choice of $U_0=J$, $U_1=X_{1J}$ and $U_2=X_{2J}$, where $J$ is a random variable uniformly distributed on $\{1,2\}$ and independent of $(X_1,X_2)$.
-To prove the converse, first note that Theorem~\ref{Theorem:outbndindp} (with $Z=\emptyset$ and unlimited shared randomness rates) implies that any achievable rate pair $(R_1,R_2)$ must satisfy
+To prove the converse, first note that Theorem~\ref{Theorem:outbndindp} (with $Z=\emptyset$) implies that any achievable rate pair $(R_1,R_2)$ must satisfy

 for some p.m.f.

 such that $\sum\limits_{u_0,u_1,u_2}p(x_1,x_2,u_0,u_1,u_2,y|t)=q(x_1,x_2,y)$, for all $t$.